iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 > stage and its outputs to the repository.

 `dvc repro` will run the `train` stage if any of its dependencies (`-d`) changed.
-For example, when we added new images to built the second version of our model, that was a dependency change.
+For example, when we added new images to build the second version of our model, that was a dependency change.
 It also updates outputs and puts them into the <abbr>cache</abbr>.